Dr. Donghun Shin is an Associate Professor, Department of Developmental Biology, University of Pittsburgh School of Medicine.

 In the Department of Development Biology, Dr. Shin and his team’s long-term goal is to contribute to a better treatment of liver failure or liver diseases by understanding the molecular and cellular mechanisms regulating liver development and regeneration using zebrafish as a vertebrate model system.

-Dr. Shin and his team have established an innovative zebrafish liver regeneration model in which BECs extensively give rise to hepatocytes, thereby leading to full liver recovery.
-Using this model, the team has taken several approaches to better understand the mechanisms of BEC-driven liver regeneration: 1) chemical screening, 2) RNAseq analyses, and 3) genes/pathways important for liver development.
-Currently, they investigate how 1) epigenetic factors, 2) FXR signaling, and 3) inflammatory signals regulate BEC-driven liver regeneration, particularly the differentiation of LPCs into hepatocytes.
+Dr. Shin and his team have established innovative zebrafish liver regeneration models in which BECs extensively give rise to hepatocytes.
+Using these models, the team has taken several approaches to better understand the mechanisms of BEC-driven liver regeneration: 1) chemical screening, 2) RNAseq analyses, and 3) genes/pathways important for liver development.
+Currently, they have investigated how 1) epigenetic factors, 2) FXR signaling, and 3) metabolism regulate BEC-driven liver regeneration, particularly the differentiation of LPCs into hepatocytes.

 View a list of Dr. Shin’s publications here.